DougLau/booky/README.md

     6 u Unknown
 ```

-Command-line options can be added to list all words for a category.
+Command-line options can be added to list all words of a kind.

-Option | Category   | Description
+Option | Kind       | Description
 -------|------------|-----------------------------
 `-d`   | Dictionary | Found in built-in dictionary
 `-o`   | Ordinal    | Ordinal numbers (1st, 2nd, etc.)